What disciplinary disputes are

-Athletes and support personnel agree to be bound by the policies and rules of the sporting body when they:
+Members agree to be bound by the policies and rules of the sporting body when they, for example:

 - join and sign a member agreement, or

-A disciplinary dispute involves a person challenging disciplinary action that a sporting body has taken, or proposes to take.
+A disciplinary dispute involves a person or organisation making allegations, or a person or organisation challenging disciplinary action that a sporting body has taken, or proposes to take.
 A person might challenge:

 - the proposed disciplinary action (penalty), and/or

 To start the process off, the parties to a disciplinary dispute must agree to bring the matter to us.
 This agreement may be automatically part of a sporting body’s regulations, rules or a contract.
 If not, the parties may enter into an agreement about a specific dispute.

 We use mediation, conciliation and case appraisal as well as arbitration to help parties deal with disciplinary disputes.